Diamondbacks vs. Twins Player Props Betting Odds

 Marte Stats

-- Ketel Marte has collected 115 hits with 19 doubles, seven triples, 18 home runs and 45 walks.
-He has driven in 57 runs with six stolen bases.
+- Ketel Marte has 115 hits with 19 doubles, seven triples, 18 home runs, 45 walks and 57 RBI.
+He's also stolen six bases.

 Marte Recent Games